Ropewalks, Liverpool: History

+The name is derived from the craft of rope-making for sailing ships that dominated the area until the 19th century.
+It is characterised by its long, straight streets running parallel to each other and historic warehouse buildings.
+The streets were built in this way to allow rope manufacturers to lay the ropes out lengthways during production.
 Ropes were made in fields but ropemakers bought or rented thin long strips of land.
 It was the sale of these thin strips, one by one at different times, that led to long thin streets with few interconnections.
 The streets themselves were not used in manufacture, the roperies pre-dated the streets.